bigomics/omicsplayground-doc/modules/mod0_home.rst

     :width: 100%

-:**A**: For each dataset, this tab reports a brief description as well as the total
+:**A**  For each dataset, this tab reports a brief description as well as the total
         number of samples, genes, gene sets (or pathways), the corresponding phenotypes and the collection date.

-:**A**: Users can select and load the data of their interest and start the analysis
+:**B**  Users can select and load the data of their interest and start the analysis
         from here.